-We have set up a page to provide up to date information that may impact you, your family and your business.
+We have set up this page to provide up to date information that may impact you, your family and your business.

-Please check in often, as the situation is changing by the hour.
+Please check in often, as the situation is ever-changing.
 We will be updating the information and links frequently.

 We are facing unknown territory and trying times for our nation and cranberry community.
 Most aspects of daily life have been impacted.
 The Association places the health and well-being of all members of the community in the highest priority.